User Simulation in the Era of Generative AI: User Modeling, Synthetic Data Generation, and System Evaluation: User Simulation as an Interdisciplinary Research Field

 A realistic user simulator requires a model of the user's knowledge state, encompassing both their general world knowledge and specific understanding of the application domain and the AI system itself.
 As user actions are often a consequence of their particular knowledge state, user simulation is inherently linked to the study of knowledge representation and involves reasoning over knowledge (to decide which action to take).
 Furthermore, the user's knowledge model needs to be dynamically updated to reflect learning through interaction with the AI system~\citep{Vakkari:2016:JIS}.
 While existing work has often relied on simple knowledge representations, future research could explore more sophisticated techniques, such as personal knowledge graphs~\citep{Skjaeveland:2024:AIOpen}, to enhance the realism of user simulators.
 Broadly speaking, how to represent and reason over a user's knowledge, and how to capture their knowledge acquisition during interaction, remain crucial yet challenging open questions.
 Addressing these effectively may necessitate a deeper understanding of a fundamental AI question: how to formally represent knowledge.

-\subsubsection{\textbf{HCI and Psychology}}
+\subsection{HCI and Psychology}

-Psychology and HCI research are fundamental for building realistic user simulators.
-Specifically, this can include insights gained from user studies, as well as well-motivated and explicit computational cognitive models that explain certain behaviours, such as navigation behaviour on the Web~\citep{Fu:2007:HCI}.
+Psychology and HCI research are fundamental for building theoretically sound and realistic user simulators.
+Specifically, this can include insights gained from user studies, as well as well-motivated and explicit computational cognitive models that explain certain behaviours, such as navigation behaviour on the Web~\citep{Fu:2007:HCI}, which can directly inform the design of interpretable user simulators.
 At the same time, an interpretable user simulator can be instrumental in analyzing user interaction data for deeper behavioural understanding.
 Existing research has employed various models to analyze interaction logs; for example, mining search engine logs reveals benefits of users following search trails versus jumping directly to destination pages~\citep{White:2010:SIGIR}.
 Furthermore, simulators can serve as testable ``computational models'' of users, enabling the formulation and validation of hypotheses about user behaviour.

-\subsubsection{\textbf{Software Systems}}
+\subsection{Software Systems}

 User simulators need to function as operational software platforms.
 Given that sophisticated user simulators will likely increase in complexity, efficiency challenges arise.
 This necessitates the use of advanced algorithms and data structures (e.g., for knowledge representation), distributed techniques to support large-scale experiments, and, in general, sound engineering practices.
 User simulation offers numerous benefits for the development of interactive systems.
 By simulating a variety of user behaviours and interactions, developers can gain insights into how their systems will perform in the real world, identify flaws before deployment, and make improvements accordingly~\citep{Bernard:2024:CUI}.
 This can lead to more robust, user-friendly, and efficient interactive systems, while also potentially reducing the reliance on human testers, thus saving time and resources.